 TLDR

-New York has approximately 5,000 NAICS 624410 childcare establishments regulated by the NYS Office of Children and Family Services (OCFS) under Part 418.
-Centers billing subsidy through the Child Care Assistance Program (CCAP) must submit attendance records to local Social Services districts — documentation requirements that vary by county and that generic childcare platforms frequently do not address.
+New York licensed approximately 4,177 child day care centers as of 2022 (within a broader population of roughly 17,000 licensed and registered providers), regulated by the NYS Office of Children and Family Services (OCFS) under Part 418.
+Centers billing subsidy through the Child Care Assistance Program (CCAP) must submit attendance records to local Social Services districts: documentation requirements that vary by county and that generic childcare platforms frequently do not address.

-New York has approximately 5,000 licensed childcare establishments, with the largest concentration in New York City (roughly 2,200), followed by Buffalo, Rochester, and Albany.
+New York licensed approximately 4,177 child day care centers as of 2022, within a broader population of roughly 17,000 licensed and registered child care providers statewide.
+The largest concentration is in New York City, followed by Buffalo, Rochester, and Albany.
 The NYS Office of Children and Family Services licenses and oversees childcare centers under Part 418 of OCFS regulations.

 New York City adds complexity.
 Depending on facility type and borough, NYC centers may interact with the NYC Department of Health and Mental Hygiene in addition to OCFS.
 Confirm which body holds primary licensing jurisdiction for your specific facility before setting up your compliance documentation system.